ds5110/rdata/README.md

 NCI microarray data.

-* The data contains expression levels on 6830 genes for 64 cancer cell lines.
+* The data contains expression levels of 6830 genes for 64 cancer cell lines.
 * In R, the NCI60 dataset is a list containing two elements: data and labs.
 * NCI60$data is a 64 by 6830 matrix of the gene-expression values
 * NCI60$labs is a 64-element vector of cancer-cell types